karthikeya-ms/karthikeya-ms/README.md

 ---

 ## 👨‍💻 About Me
-I am a passionate computational scientist and engineer with expertise in **High-Performance Computing (HPC)**, **Deep Learning (DL)**, **Scientific Computing**, and **software development for engineering applications**.
-My focus lies in solving complex problems through efficient algorithms and scalable solutions, leveraging my strong foundation in numerical programming, machine learning, and simulation techniques.
+I am a  computational engineer with expertise in **High-Performance Computing (HPC)**, **Deep Learning (DL)**, **Scientific Computing**, and **software development for engineering applications**.
+I focus on solving complex problems through efficient algorithms and scalable solutions, leveraging my strong foundation in numerical programming, machine learning, and simulation techniques.

 ---